 You want to be available for your clients, but when you are a new real estate broker, it’s easy to overpromise.
 What happens is that you end up sacrificing your work-life balance by telling clients you are always available for them.
 This is another situation in which you are likely making a promise that you cannot keep.

 “It is not only difficult to maintain but impossible,” said Supplee.
-“I work in a team.
-I have a back-up.
+“I work on a team.
+I have a backup.
 And in a market where homes can go in a day, in order to prevent missing out on a client’s dream home, it is almost a mandatory practice.
 Especially, when working with investors.”

 If you are flying solo without a team to back you up, set regular working hours for yourself—and let clients know what those are.
 That way, they won’t expect to hear back from you at all hours.
 But do be sure to respond during your regular working hours.